11 Qualities of a Good Executive Director: What Members Expect

 You expect staff, fellow members and boards to take accountability for their actions.
 Naturally, the same goes for you as an Executive Director.

 You earn immeasurable trust when you pair personal accountability with strong leadership — and you can certainly do both.
+This balance of responsibility and leadership is often cited among the essential qualities of a good executive director, because it demonstrates integrity and builds confidence across your entire organization.

 Again, ego has no place here.
 If you’re wrong, own it.
 If you’re right, celebrate the accomplishment and move on.